rittmananalytics/ra_data_warehouse/README.md

 There are three distinct layers in the data warehouse:

-1. A layer of source and ETL pipeline-specific data sources, containing SQL code used to transform and rename incoming tables from each source into common formats
+1. A layer of source and ETL pipeline-specific data sources, containing SQL code used to transform and rename incoming tables FROM each source into common formats

 2. An Integration layer, containing SQL transformations used to integrate, merge, deduplicate and transform data ready for loading into the main warehouse fact and dimension tables.